 94 Cornell L. Rev. 1153-1234 (2009)

 Scholarly Commons Citation

 Lazarus, Richard J., "Super Wicked Problems and Climate Change: Restraining the Present to Liberate the Future" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 159.
+159.